-Shortages of audiologists with pediatric training have been identified as a barrier to youth accessing and receiving necessary services and technology across the U.S.^{9,10} Access to hearing screening services and pediatric audiology is disproportionately spread across Washington State, with the majority of services located in urban areas (personal communication, December 2019).
+Shortages of audiologists with pediatric training have been identified as a barrier to youth accessing and receiving necessary services and technology across the U.S. 13,14 Access to hearing screening services and pediatric audiology is disproportionately spread across Washington State, with the majority of services located in urban areas (personal communication, December 2019).
 While many communities have access to an audiologist, most hearing clinics will not provide care for children as pediatric audiology is highly specialized to fit the needs of children and their families (personal communication, December 2019).
-The JCIH recommends that children who are deaf or hard of hearing be fitted for hearing aids by an audiologist with expertise, skills, and knowledge in pediatric audiology.10 Youth typically "require more frequent professional services than adults because of the complexity and variation in their hearing loss."9 For example, pediatric audiologists provide monitoring for fit and access to technology, ongoing counseling for the child, and services for other members of the family (personal communication, December 2019).
+The JCIH recommends that children who are deaf or hard of hearing be fitted for hearing aids by an audiologist with expertise, skills, and knowledge in pediatric audiology.
+14 Youth typically "require more frequent professional services than adults because of the complexity and variation in their hearing loss."13 For example, pediatric audiologists provide monitoring for fit and access to technology, ongoing counseling for the child, and services for other members of the family (personal communication, December 2019).
 Pediatric audiologists often work with a child's school system to ensure they are getting the services they need (personal communication, December 2019).
 One key informant from Whatcom County shared that their family had to transfer all of their care to Seattle Children's Hospital in order to access a pediatric audiologist and hearing aids, requiring changes in providers and long travel times.

-In addition, "most parents are unfamiliar with hearing loss and hearing aids when they begin the intervention process, making it difficult for them to recognize when they are missing critical information related to their child's care and intervention"18 and emphasizing the important role audiologists play in care.
-In a survey of 27 families with toddlers with binaural hearing aids, the majority reported that their primarily source of information and skills was the audiologist, with other health care providers teaching hearing aid management skills infrequently.18 The study noted that, "supporting parents in how they manage their child's hearing aid use not only includes addressing technical aspects of hearing testing and hearing aid function but also addressing parent thoughts, feelings, and emotions.
+In addition, "most parents are unfamiliar with hearing loss and hearing aids when they begin the intervention process, making it difficult for them to recognize when they are missing critical information related to their child's care and intervention"22 and emphasizing the important role audiologists play in care.
+In a survey of 27 families with toddlers with binaural hearing aids, the majority reported that their primarily source of information and skills was the audiologist, with other health care providers teaching hearing aid management skills infrequently.22 The study noted that, "supporting parents in how they manage their child's hearing aid use not only includes addressing technical aspects of hearing testing and hearing aid function but also addressing parent thoughts, feelings, and emotions.
 Counseling and emotional support is part of an audiologist's scope of practice and is a critical component of routine audiological care.

-needs can influence daily management, positively affecting child development outcomes."18 While HB 2410 may improve access to and make hearing instruments and technology more affordable, it is unlikely to impact access to care or pediatric audiology services in Washington State.
+Supporting parental well-being and adjustment to their child's hearing loss and ongoing hearing needs can influence daily management, positively affecting child development outcomes."22 While HB 1047 may improve access to and make hearing instruments and technology more affordable, it is unlikely to impact access to care or pediatric audiology services in Washington State.
 Therefore, the impact of the bill by geography is unclear.

-Overall, HB 2410 has the potential to reduce inequities for youth who are deaf or hard of hearing, and the impacts on inequities by insurance status and geography are unclear.
+Overall, HB 1047 has the potential to reduce inequities for youth who are deaf or hard of hearing, and the impacts on inequities by insurance status and geography are unclear.